aiXcoder-7B-v2: Training LLMs to Fully Utilize the Long Context in Repository-level Code Completion: Motivating Examples

-Through the above two examples, we think that existing LLMs struggle to fully utilize the long context in repo-level code completion.
-Recent studies \cite{Lost_in_the_Middle1,Lost_in_the_Middle2} of natural language processing also found similar phenomena and validated our motivation.
+The above two examples show that existing LLMs struggle to fully utilize the cross-file context in repo-level code completion.
+Recent studies \cite{Lost_in_the_Middle1,Lost_in_the_Middle2} also found similar phenomena in natural language understanding tasks.

-As stated in Section \ref{sec:introduction}, we attribute the above problem to the unintentional bias hidden in the pre-training of LLMs, \ie relying on nearby contexts and ignoring long-range contexts.
-To address the inherent bias in LLMs, we propose a novel fine-tuning approach named \method. \method leverages reinforcement learning to explicitly train LLMs to utilize the long context.
-We apply \method to a SOTA LLM - aiXcoder-7B and present aiXcoder-7B-v2. aiXcoder-7B-v2 achieves new SOTA results in repo-level code completion.
-Figure \ref{fig:motivating_ex1} (b) and \ref{fig:motivating_ex2} (b) show the outputs of aiXcoder-7B-v2.
-Compared to aiXcoder-7B, aiXcoder-7B-v2 successfully utilizes the information in long contexts and outputs correct results.
+As stated in Section \ref{sec:introduction}, we hypothesize that one root cause of the above limitation is the misalignment between pre-training and repo-level code completion.
+To address this misalignment, our idea is to train LLMs to generate context-aware code and push LLMs to actively utilize the information in the cross-file context.
+For example, similar to Figure \ref{fig:motivating_ex1}, we train LLMs to predict a cross-file API invocation.
+To minimize the generation loss, LLMs must learn to find relevant APIs from the lengthy cross-file context, thus naturally aligning to repo-level code completion.
+Similarly, we train LLMs to generate code similar to the cross-file context and teach LLMs to refer to similar code in the cross-file context.
+We further propose a two-stage training pipeline to implement the alignment.
+We apply \method to a SOTA LLM - aiXcoder-7B and present aiXcoder-7B-v2.
+Figure \ref{fig:motivating_ex1} \& \ref{fig:motivating_ex2} (b) show the outputs of aiXcoder-7B-v2. aiXcoder-7B-v2 successfully utilizes the information in the cross-file context and outputs correct completions.